dspace-group/veos-cosim-client/doc/api-reference/functions/DsVeosCoSim_GetIncomingSignals.md

 > uint32_t* incomingSignalsCount

-A pointer to the counter of incoming signals.
+A pointer to the number of incoming signals.

 > const [DsVeosCoSim_IoSignal](../structures/DsVeosCoSim_IoSignal.md)** incomingSignals